Santorini caldera

 Santorini caldera is a large, mostly submerged caldera, located in the southern Aegean Sea, 120 kilometers north of Crete in Greece.
-Visible above water is the circular Santorini island group, consisting of Santorini (classic Greek Thera), the main island, Therasia and Aspronisi at the periphery, and the Kameni islands at the center.
+Visible above water is the circular Santorini island group, consisting of Santorini (known as Thera in antiquity), the main island, Therasia and Aspronisi at the periphery, and the Kameni islands at the center.
 It has been designated a Decade Volcano.

 Geography

-The caldera measures about 12 by 7 km, with 300 m high steep cliffs on three sides.
+The caldera measures about 12 by 7 km, with 300 m high steep cliffs on three sides, and a maximum depth of 385 m.

 There are two small volcanic islands at the center of the caldera, Nea ("New") Kameni and Palea ("Old") Kameni.

 The main island, Santorini has an area of 75.8 km2, Therasia 9.3 km2, and the uninhabited islands of Nea Kameni 3.4 km2, Palea Kameni 0.5 km2 and Aspronisi 0.1 km2.

 Santorini's high walls, draped by whitewashed villages, combined with a sunny climate and good observation conditions, have made it a magnet for volcanologists, as well as a highlight of tourism in the Aegean.